nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 The chain begins with an object `random_letters` and is then followed by functions in each subsequent line.
 The output of the preceding line is always used as the first argument of the following function.

-The above is equivalent to this nested construct:^[multiple functions within each other get evaluated from the inside to the outside.]
+The above is equivalent to this nested construct:^[Multiple functions within each other get evaluated from the inside to the outside.]

 ```r
 barplot(sort(table(random_letters), decreasing = T))